ak1s0r47/qsos/README.md

 writing this for commit purposes :D - aidan

-editing to test teams notifs
+editing to test teams notifs - aidan again